zivtech/Bodiless-JS/Development/Guides/IntroToBodilessConcepts.md

 `src/data/pages/foo/bar` will be served at `mysite.com/foo/bar`.

-Create a directory at `src/data/pages/gallery` and place an `index.tsx` file in that directory (note, typescript is not a requirement, you can create an `index.jsx` instead, but you will have to remove the type information from the examples below).
+Create a directory at `src/data/pages/gallery` and place an `index.tsx` file in that directory (Note: typescript is not a requirement.
+You can create an `index.jsx` instead, but you will have to remove the type information from the examples below).
 You can use the following as a starting point:

 ```
 import React from 'react';
 import { graphql } from 'gatsby';